Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

           "querier.shuffle-sharding-ingesters-enabled": "false"
       ```

-   1. Upgrade the installation with the `helm` command and make sure to provide the flag `-f migrate.yaml` as the last flag.
+   1. Upgrade the installation with the `helm` command using only your regular command line flags.

    1. Wait until queriers and rulers have restarted and are ready.